arpithakori/260204_python_miniproject/README.md

 User is able to select the currency they want to convert from.
 User is able to select the currency they want to convert to.
 When the convert button is clicked the conversion of the currency is done.
-User is able to get the detials of the exchange rates on that particular day.(example - https://github.com/arpithakori/260204_python_miniproject/blob/master/2021-04-30.txt)
+User is able to get the detials of the exchange rates on that particular day.
+(example of text file - https://github.com/arpithakori/260204_python_miniproject/blob/master/2021-04-30.txt)

 ## Pre-requisites to run the files